-Man pleads guilty to firing pellet gun at Navy SEALS during training
+Man pleads guilty to firing pellet gun at Navy SEALs during training

 San Diego police were called and he was arrested.

 No military personnel were injured, FOX 5 San Diego reported.
-Police did not say whether Weaver had a motive for firing at the SEALS or if he was aware of who he was shooting at.
+Police did not say whether Weaver had a motive for firing at the SEALs or if he was aware of who he was shooting at.

 Weaver’s trial was scheduled to begin Thursday in San Diego Superior Court before his guilty plea.
 Prosecutors declined to release details about the threats made by Weaver that night.

-Following the incident, a Navy spokesman said the SEALS train in the San Diego Bay, but would not confirm what they were doing that night.
+Following the incident, a Navy spokesman said the SEALs train in the San Diego Bay, but would not confirm what they were doing that night.

 Officials with the Naval Special Warfare Command said it would evaluate the training procedures with an eye toward safety of the divers as a result of the shooting.